-- Gently wash your residual limb (stump) with a non-fragrant soap every evening (more frequently in hot weather) and dry it carefully.
-The stump should not be washed in the morning unless a stump sock is worn because the damp skin may swell, stick to the socket, and be irritated by friction during walking.
-If you are going to wash in the morning make sure the residual limb is dry before donning the prosthesis. - Soaps or detergents that contain bacteriostatic or bactericidal agents in addition to their cleansing action help to reduce the possibility of infection. - When taking a bath, avoid leaving your stump submerged in water for long periods because the water will soften the skin on your stump, making it more vulnerable to injury. - If your skin becomes dry, use a moisturising cream before bedtime or when you're not wearing your prosthesis. - Depending on the suspension method some people find wearing one or more socks around their stump helps absorb sweat and reduces skin irritation.
-Not all prostheses allow for the use of socks or liners.

-- The size of your stump may change as the swelling goes down, so the number of socks you need to use may vary. - If you have a prosthetic limb, you should also regularly clean the socket using soap and warm water.
+Gently wash your residual limb (stump)

+with a non-fragrant soap every evening

+(more frequently in hot weather) and dry it

+carefully.
+The stump should not be

+washed in the morning unless a stump

+sock is worn because the damp skin may

+swell, stick to the socket, and be irritated

+by friction during walking.
+If you are going

+to wash in the morning make sure the

+- residual limb is dry before donning the prosthesis. - Soaps or detergents that contain bacteriostatic or bactericidal agents in addition to their cleansing action help to reduce the possibility of infection. - When taking a bath, avoid leaving your residual limb (stump) submerged in water for long periods because the water will soften the skin on your residual limb (stump), making it more vulnerable to injury. - If your skin becomes dry, use a moisturising cream before bedtime or when you're not wearing your prosthesis. - Depending on the suspension method some people find wearing one or more socks around their residual limb (stump) helps absorb sweat and reduces skin irritation.
+Not all prostheses, particularly myoelectric prostheses, allow for the use of socks or liners. - The size of your residual limb (stump) may change as the swelling goes down, so the number of socks you need to use may vary - If you have a prosthetic limb, you should also regularly clean the socket using soap and warm water.
 The best time to cleanse the socket is also at night.
 Some amputees prefer to use witch hazel, rubbing alcohol or anti-bacterial wipes for the wall of the socket (This is down to personal choice).
 Don't use rubbing alcohol or anti-bacterial wipes on the residual limb. - If a stump sock is worn, it should be changed daily and should be washed as soon as it is taken off before perspiration is allowed to dry in it.
-If the sock does dry with a "dog-ear," a plastic or rubber ball can be inserted into the base of the sock to give it the correct shape. - You may experience mild edema and a reactive hyperemia or redness when first becoming accustomed to the prosthesis.
-These changes are the inevitable result of the altered conditions that are now forced on the skin and tissues of the stump but be cautious that it is not something more serious.
+If the sock does dry with a "dog-ear," a plastic or rubber ball can be inserted into the base of the sock to give it the correct shape.

+The amputee can expect mild edema and a reactive hyperemia or redness when first becoming accustomed to the prosthesis.
+These changes are the inevitable result of the altered conditions that are now forced on the skin and tissues of the residual limb (stump) but be cautious that it is not something more serious.
 Check the condition of your stump every day!